Rather naively I assumed it was one of those things that all new traders would have looked up.

 So for example.
 If it were a tennis match, player A may be trading at 3.0.
 This means player B has to trade a 1.5 because:

 Beyond two selections it gets more complicated.
-But as previously stated, it doesn’t matter so much to manual pre-race traders, as long as you understand the possible effects the cross matching can have, and when it’s likely to trigger.
+But as previously stated, it doesn’t matter so much to manual pre-race traders, as long as you understand the possible effects the cross-matching can have, and when it’s likely to trigger.
+This is more about understanding the flow of the market.
+Cross-matching ensures a kind of balance.

 Depending on which sport you prefer to trade will depend on how important the cross-matching calculation will be to your trading.
 Events where there are limited outcomes, such as tennis or the unders and overs markets in football make spotting the cross-matching far easier.
-Within racing, there is far more attention upon the few selections heading the market when it comes to identifying cross-matching.
+Within racing, there is far more attention on the few selections heading the market when it comes to identifying cross-matching.

 Why Was Cross Matching Introduced?

 To increase liquidity and user experience I believe was the corporate line from Betfair in 2008.

 Many have expressed different views.
-As I said earlier though, I fully suspect there was or at least would have been individuals running automated programs on the exchange like or similar to this previously.
+As I said earlier though, I fully suspect there were or at least would have been individuals running automated programs on the exchange like or similar to this previously.
 After all, if you look at the example above.
 All back bets entering the market between 1.6 and 1.76 would effectively be giving away free money to someone running such a program.
-Now that person is Betfair.
+Now that person is Betfair, and so are the small profits attributed to each cross-betting match.

 Bearing in mind how often that would happen, and how much money could be made, it’d be silly for them not to.
 Longer-term followers and pre-race traders will have seen ‘the bomber’ as he’s affectionately referred to (a massive mug punter that takes huge chunks out of the price on the exchange).
 This kind of behaviour routinely triggers cross-matching, giving away a lot of value in the process.